Stay safe: Read our information on how to cover your tracks online and browse the Internet privately.

 There are many different types of abuse.
-While the more common forms include domestic violence, child abuse and emotional abuse, any behaviour towards someone that causes deliberate harm or upset can be considered abuse.
+While the more commonly known forms include domestic violence, child abuse and emotional abuse, any behaviour towards someone that causes deliberate harm or upset can be considered abuse.

-According to Victim Support, an independent charity supporting victims of crime, the police estimate that they receive one call per minute from someone suffering abuse.
-This fact-sheet will explore the different types of abuse in more detail.
-We will look at the signs of abuse and how counselling can help.
-We will also explore what you should look for in a counsellor or psychotherapist.
+This page will explore the different types of abuse in more detail.
+We’ll look at the signs of abuse and how counselling can provide valuable support.
+We’ll also explore what you should look for in a counsellor or psychotherapist.

 Types of abuse

 Sexual abuse can range from unwanted touching or photographing, to being pressured to do a sexual act without consent.
 Many victims who have been abused sexually will know the abuser.
-They will often be a relative, friend or past/present partner.
+They will often be a relative, friend or partner (past or present).

 A common misconception is that men cannot be sexually abused: this is untrue.
 Anyone can be a victim of sexual abuse and nobody should feel pressured into doing something they do not want to do.

 Sufferers of sexual abuse may begin to change their behaviour as a result of the trauma.
 While everyone will react differently, the effects of being abused sexually may include intense fear, panic attacks, low-self esteem, body pains and depression.

 Working with an experienced counsellor after sexual violence is an important step in accepting the event and being able to move on with your life.
 A counsellor who has specific training in the impact of sexual abuse, dissociative identity disorder and rape crisis work, is in a really good position to understand your experience and support you to move on with your life.

 - Find out more about seeking counselling after sexual violence.